Scinawa/SEPtAGe/README.md

 The asymptotic of the algorithm is exponential in the number of nodes of the graph, and therefore the software cannot work for graph bigger than 20 nodes.
-The algorithms simply iterate through all the possibile partition and check whether is stable or not.
+The algorithms simply iterate through all the possible partition and check whether is stable or not.

-## Possibile improvements
+## Possible improvements

 The software can be easily adapted to be multithread or even to be distributed.
 It does make little sense indeed.